Skip to page content

 What about my sex life?

 The area at the top of the vagina where the cervix was will have stitches which will need about 6 weeks to heal before intercourse is resumed.
-You will tend to know when you feel ready to resume intercourse, you should find that there is no alteration in the sensation, but there may initially be slight discomfort if you are over enthusiastic.
-If you experience any pain please seek advice from your GP.
+You will tend to know when you feel ready to resume intercourse.
+You should find that there is no alteration in the sensation but there may initially be slight discomfort if you are over enthusiastic.
+If you experience any pain, please seek advice from your GP.

 When can I drive?

 You should not drive until you feel able to perform an emergency stop comfortably and are not taking regular pain medication.
 This usually means about 6 weeks without driving.
-We recommend you discuss this with your insurance company.
+We recommend that you discuss this with your insurance company.

 Will I need hormone replacement therapy (HRT)?

-- If you have not yet reached the menopause and your ovaries are left in place there is a possibility that they may stop working at an earlier age than normal.
-If you do develop hot flushes or other menopausal symptoms before the age of 45 you should seek advice from your GP about the possible need for HRT to prevent osteoporosis (premature thinning of the bones)
+• If you have not yet reached the menopause and your ovaries are left in place, there is a possibility that they may stop working at an earlier age than normal.
+If you do develop hot flushes or other menopausal symptoms before the age of 45 you should seek advice from your GP about the possible need for HRT to prevent osteoporosis (premature thinning of the bones).

 Contact information

-If you have any problems or concerns after going home please contact your GP for advice.
+If you have any problems or concerns after going home, please contact your GP for advice.